You are using an outdated browser. Upgrade your browser today or install Google Chrome Frame to better experience this site.

 Year-round sunshine makes Tenerife, Lanzarote, Gran Canaria and Fuerteventura a popular option for half-term and winter holidays, and until 21 October travellers needed to show proof of full vaccination, recovery from Covid or a negative Covid test.
 But all these requirements have come to an end and there is no longer any need to fill out a health control form to enter the Canary Islands.

-5. Canary Islands (Spain)
+5. What to Know Before Visiting Canary Islands

 6. Canary Islands Covid Travel Restrictions